Fivell/policies/src/pages/policies/breach_policy.md

    documentation related to the breach investigation, including the risk assessment, shall be retained for a minimum of six years.
 A template breach log is located [here](sections/breach.log.pdf).
-3. Risk Assessment: For an acquisition, access, use or disclosure of ePHI to constitute a breach, it must constitute a violation of the HIPAA Privacy Rule.
-A use or disclosure of ePHI that is incident to an otherwise permissible use or disclosure and occurs despite reasonable safeguards and proper minimum necessary procedures would not be a violation of the Privacy Rule and would not qualify as a potential breach.
-To determine if an impermissible use or disclosure of ePHI constitutes a breach and requires further notification, the organization will need to perform a risk assessment to determine if there is significant risk of harm to the individual as a result of the impermissible use or disclosure.
+3. Risk Assessment: For an acquisition, access, use or disclosure of PHI or PII to constitute a breach, it must constitute a violation of the HIPAA Privacy Rule.
+A use or disclosure of PHI or PII that is incident to an otherwise permissible use or disclosure and occurs despite reasonable safeguards and proper minimum necessary procedures would not be a violation of the Privacy Rule and would not qualify as a potential breach.
+To determine if an impermissible use or disclosure of PHI or PII constitutes a breach and requires further notification, the organization will need to perform a risk assessment to determine if there is significant risk of harm to the individual as a result of the impermissible use or disclosure.
 The organization shall document the risk assessment as part of the investigation in the incident report form noting the outcome of the risk assessment process.
 The organization has the burden of proof for demonstrating that all notifications to appropriate Customers or that the use or disclosure did not constitute a breach.
 Based on the outcome of the risk assessment, the organization will determine the need to move forward with breach notification.
-The risk assessment and the supporting documentation shall be fact specific and
+The risk assessment and the supporting documentation shall be fact specific and address:
-   address:
    - Consideration of who impermissibly used or to whom the information was impermissibly disclosed;
-   - The type and amount of ePHI involved;
+   - The type and amount of PHI or PII involved;
    - The cause of the breach, and the entity responsible for the breach, either Customer, Versionista, or Partner;
    - The potential for significant risk of financial, reputational, or other